-Step 3: The area is then prepared for blasting and human and animal are withdrawn from the site.
+Step 3: The area is then prepared for blasting and humans and animals are removed from the site.
 The placement of explosives is professionally planned to ensure that the required fragmentation of the rock is achieved with the minimum environmental impact.
-Detonator cord is placed in each hole and loaded with explosives to within a few meters of the top.
+Detonator cord is placed in each hole and loaded with explosives within a few metres of the top.

 Step 4, 5 & 6: After blasting, the area is inspected to check that all the shot holes have fired correctly.
 This followed by extraction of gemstone using chisel and hammer or by hand picking.
-Step5 & 6 are only applicable in some cases when crushing is necessary i.e., extraction of garnet.
-There is one operator that occasionally does crushing in extraction of garnets at Farm Tubussis.
-However, the crush plant is currently halted due to Mining Licence issue.
+Steps 5 & 6 are only applicable in some cases when crushing is necessary i.e., extraction of garnet.
+Currently there is no one that does crushing at Farm Goboboseb.

-Due the fact that large scale blasting is often carried out by registered companies or individuals, it was difficult to determine the exact amount of explosive kept or used at each mining claim.
+Due the fact that large scale blasting is often carried out by registered companies or individuals, it was difficult to determine the exact amount of explosive kept or used at each MC.
 The manufacturing, storage and transportation of explosives remain a responsibility of the blasting company.
 The quantity of explosives used in blasting largely depend on the number and sizes of shot holes as well as types of abrasives at a given blasting site.

-3.4.3 Blasting explosives
+3.4.3 Blasting Explosives

-Table 1: Most common mining blasting explosive used in mining
+Table 1: Most common mining blasting explosive used in Small-scale mining.

-Explosive Compositions Classifications Possible Risks Homemade -Small scale rock breaking Alliant power and smokeless propellant Hazardous substance Highly flammable Emulsion -Blasting in opencast mines Oil emulsion Hazardous substance, Class 5.1 oxidizing substances.
-Oxidizing and Toxic substances Cartridge -suitable for underground mining applications, blasting in opencast mines, and civil blasting operations Water and oil emulsion Classified as hazardous substance and dangerous goods Shock, Fire ANFO -Used in dry blast holes for surface and underground operations Ammonium nitrate and fuel oil Hazardous substance Emit hazardous gases (nitrogen oxides and carbon oxide) Gunpowder -Blasting in opencast mines Sulphur (S), Charcoal (C), and Potassium Nitrate (Saltpetre, KNO3) Hazardous substance Highly flammable, oxidizing, and toxic substances.
+Explosive Compositions Classifications Possible Risks Homemade Alliant Power and Smokeless propellant Hazardous substances Highly flammable, Small scale rock breaking Emulsion Blasting in opencast mines Oil emulsion Hazardous substance, Class 5.1 oxidizing substances.
+Oxidizing and toxic substances Cartridge Suitable for underground mining applications, blasting in opencast mines, and civil blasting operations Water and oil emulsion Classified as hazardous substances and dangerous goods Shock, Fire Ammonium Nitrate-Fuel Oil (ANFO) Used in dry blast holes for surface and underground operations Ammonium Nitrate and Fuel Oil Hazardous substances Emit hazardous gases (nitrogen oxides and carbon oxide) Gunpowder Blasting in opencast mines Sulphur (S), Charcoal (C), and Potassium nitrate (Saltpetre, KNO3).
+Hazardous substance Highly flammable, oxidizing, and toxic substances.

-All explosives must be manufacture, stored, and transported in accordance with Arms and Ammunition Act of No.07 of 1996.
+All explosives must be manufacture, stored, and transported in accordance with Arms and Ammunition Act (Act No.07 of 1996).